sthaeron/forsyde-devtools/README.md

 ## Documentation

-Documentation is available on the 'docs' directory.
+Documentation is available on the `docs` directory.

 ### Build the docs